mramshaw/Intro-to-ML/README.md

 [Replace `numpy` above as necessary.]

+Or use `try_import.py` as shown:

+    $ python try_import.py numpy scipy sklearn keras "numpy" was imported
+    "scipy" was imported
+    "sklearn" was imported
+    "keras" could not be imported - try "pip install --user keras"
+    $

 Install the library with `pip` (either multi-user or single-user) as with `scikit-learn` above.

 ## requirements.txt